kevingduck/xceo/README.md

-# XCEO 🙅 Your AI CEO
+# XCEO 🙅 The AI CEO Who Works For YOU 🫵
 ## *The CRM for Solopreneurs*

 Keep track of your business with an AI that acts like a CEO - giving you guidance and direction while you stay in control.